operator-framework/enhancements/enhancements/image-references.md

   runtime, elevated privileges or any capacities that are not present for containerized workloads on OpenShift
-- it is as simple for a developer to build a bundle referring to test versions of operand images as it is for a CI or productized build pipleine to create bundle images for publication
+- it is as simple for a developer to build a bundle referring to test versions of operand images as it is for a CI or productized build pipeline to create bundle images for publication
 - operator manifest authors dictate the set of image references in manifests that must be resolved and pinned